8 steps to a perfect rehearsal:

 3. Something to do when you aren’t rehearsing

-It can be a book, some work, a game, a tablet to watch Netflix on…whatever takes your fancy.
+It can be a book, some work, a game, a tablet to watch Netflix on (with headphones!)…whatever takes your fancy.
 Just make sure you’ve got something quiet to do when you’re not required on stage.

-Finally, I always take basics such as tissues, paracetamol, lip balm, deodorant and plasters, just in case.
+Finally, I always take basics such as tissues, pain relief, lip balm, deodorant, period protection and plasters, just in case.

 6. Arriving at rehearsal

 Make sure you know where you are going, and get there on time, if not early.
-Arriving late to a room full of people glaring at you is not a good way to make a good impression.
+Arriving late to a room full of people glaring at you is not how you want to start your relationship.
 Work out where everything is, and help set up if you can.
 Many hands make light work!

 7. During the day